 First-Time, Full-Time Freshman Full-Time Undergrad (Incl.
-Fresh) Less Than Full-Time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2000 cohort) b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) c) Number of students in line b who were determined to have financial need d) Number of students in line ${\bf c}$ who received any financial aid e) Number of students in line d who received any need-based gift aid f) Number of students in line d who received any need-based self-help aid g) Number of students in line d who received any non-need-based gift aid h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and k) Average need-based gift award of those in line e \$ \$ \$ \$ I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ \$ \$ m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based loan private alternative loans) \$ \$ \$ I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based \$ \$ m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based \$ \$ \$ \$ k) Average need-based gift award of those in line e \$ \$ \$ private alternative loans) of those in line f who received a need-based \$ \$ \$ private alternative loans) of those in line f who received a need-based \$ \$ \$
+Fresh) Less Than Full-Time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2000 cohort) b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) C) Number of students in line b who were determined to have financial need d) Number of students in line ${f c}$ who received any financial aid e) Number of students in line d who received any need-based gift aid f) Number of students in line d who received any need-based self-help aid g) Number of students in line d who received any non-need-based gift aid h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who received any need-based aid.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ \$ \$ k) Average need-based gift award of those in line e \$ \$ \$ I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ \$ \$ m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based loan \$ \$ \$

 H2A.
 Number of Enrolled Students Receiving Non-need-based Grants and Scholarships.
-List the number of degree- seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
+List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
 Numbers should reflect the cohort receiving the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 First-Time Full-Time Freshmen Full-Time Undergrad (Incl.
-Fresh) Less Than Full-Time Undergrad n) Number of students in line a who had no financial need and who received non-need-based gift aid (exclude those receiving athletic awards and tuition benefits) o) Average dollar amount of non-need-based gift aid awarded to students in line n \$ \$ \$ p) Number of students in line a who received a non-need-based athletic grant or scholarship q) Average dollar amount of non-need-based athletic grants and scholarships awarded to students in line p \$ \$ \$
+Fresh) Less Than Full-Time Undergrad n) Number of students in line a who had no financial need and who received non-need-based gift aid (exclude those receiving athletic awards and tuition benefits) 0) Average dollar amount of non-need-based gift aid awarded to students in line n \$ \$ \$ p) Number of students in line a who received a non-need-based athletic grant or scholarship q) Average dollar amount of non-need-based athletic grants and scholarships awarded to students in line p \$ \$ \$